olinalumni/oac-charter/oac_bylaws.markdown

 Section V
 ---------
-Once formed, the Executive Board will serve as ex-officio alumni representatives to the ARAG.
+The Executive Board serves as ex-officio alumni representatives to the ARAG.

 Section VI
 ----------